pckimlong/pdfrx/README.md

 ],
 ```

+Basically, [PdfViewerParams.viewerOverlayBuilder](https://pub.dev/documentation/pdfrx/latest/pdfrx/PdfViewerParams/viewerOverlayBuilder.html) can be used to insert any widgets under viewer's internal [Stack](https://api.flutter.dev/flutter/widgets/Stack-class.html).

+But if you want to place many visual objects that does not interact with user, you'd better use [PdfViewerParams.pagePaintCallback](https://pub.dev/documentation/pdfrx/latest/pdfrx/PdfViewerParams/pagePaintCallbacks.html).

 ### Adding Page Number on Page Bottom

 If you want to add page number on each page, you can do that by [PdfViewerParams.pageOverlayBuilder](https://pub.dev/documentation/pdfrx/latest/pdfrx/PdfViewerParams/pageOverlayBuilder.html):